 Like lemon, apple cider vinegar is acidic.
 It also has anti-inflammatory and exfoliating properties, so it’s a great remedy for both dry and dandruff scalp.
 Just mix one part apple cider vinegar with two parts water, massage the mixture onto your scalp, leave it for five minutes, and wash with your shampoo and conditioner.

-Kick dry scalp of your worry list with these tips, and soon you’ll be feeling fresh and looking fab from dusk to dawn – because nothing makes a better accessory than a gorgeous head of hair.
+Kick dry scalp off your worry list with these tips, and soon you’ll be feeling fresh and looking fab from dusk to dawn.